Precision in Preparation

 Service Begins Before the Guest Arrives

-Anticipation Is a Skill, Not Luck
+Anticipation Is Built, Not Improvised

 Key Takeaways